Latest update

 The Fale project is not a Council-led project, however costs will be required for the demolition of the car park which is needed due to the seismic integrity of the current building, the park re-development post demolition and the Garden of Beneficence which is already funded through the Long-Term Plan in 2024/25.

-Members of the public will have another chance to have their say in relation to costs through the Long-Term Plan consultation.
+Members of the public had another chance to have their say in relation to costs through the Long-term Plan consultation.

 Has the Fale Malae been approved?